CDP Frontend SDK

 }

-End users can export their private keys from their embedded wallet, allowing them to import it into an EVM-compatible wallet of their choice.
+End users can export their private keys from their embedded wallet, allowing them to import them into compatible wallets of their choice.

 import { useExportEvmAccount, useEvmAddress } from "@coinbase/cdp-hooks";